PBR Calculator

 Market conditions

-• Strong market sentiment can lift the price side of the ratio
+• Strong market sentiment can lift the price side of the ratio, pushing PBR higher across entire sectors during bull markets.

-• Weak sentiment can compress the ratio even if balance sheet values are stable
+• Weak sentiment can compress the ratio even if balance sheet values are stable, creating potential opportunities for value investors during bear markets.

 Company quality